How to sign up for Chase Ink cards

-Some of the best credit card signup offers around also happen to be some of the best point earning cards around: the Chase Ink Business cards.
+Some of the best credit card welcome bonuses around also happen to come from some of the best point earning cards around: the Chase Ink Business cards.
 These include the Ink Business Preferred, Ink Business Cash, and the Ink Business Unlimited.
-You do have to have a business to apply, but you might be surprised how many of the things you already do legitimately count as businesses.
-This post explains why points earned from these cards are valuable, how to know if you have a business, how to fill out a business card application, and tips on getting approved.
+You do have to have a business to apply, but you might be surprised by how many of the things you already do that legitimately count as businesses.
+This post explains why points earned from these cards are valuable, how to know if you have an eligible business, how to fill out a business card application, and tips for getting approved.

 Valuable Rewards